An Investiture at Buckingham Palace

 At 11 o’clock the assembly stands and The Queen enters the Ball Room accompanied by two Ghurkha orderlies.
 Everyone remains standing for the National Anthem, and Her Majesty then invites everyone to sit.

 The Lord Chamberlain then begins the ceremony proper by announcing the category of the honour (according to the precedence of the Orders) e.g. To be a Dame Commander of The Most Distinguished Order of St. Michael and St. George.
 He then reads out the name of each recipient and a brief explanation of why they have been honoured, for example: Dorinda, Mrs. Long, for services to The Foreign and Commonwealth Office in Russia.

 The recipient then approaches The Queen, gentlemen bow and ladies curtsey, they step forward and Her Majesty pins the award to the newly honoured subject.
 A brief conversation then ensues before The Queen shakes their hand and propels them on their way back.
 Bows or curtsies are again made and the recipient then leaves the Ball Room and takes his or her seat at the back of the room.

 The only break from the above form is the case of Knighthoods in the various Orders and Knights Bachelor, who kneel before The Queen and receive the accolade (dubbed by the sword); clergy of the Church of England and honorary Knights do not receive the accolade however.
 Contrary to popular perception Her Majesty does not announce “Arise Sir”, this is a complete fiction.

 Around 120 subjects are honoured at each investiture.
 The Queen sees investitures as a way to say “thank you” and to hear of the wonderful work carried out by so many people across the United Kingdom and Commonwealth.

-Tagged Elizabeth II, Investiture, Protocol.
+Tagged Elizabeth II of the United Kingdom, Honours List, Investiture, Protocol.